 Surgical Assistant Degree and Certificate Program Information

 Surgical assistants, also known as surgical technologists, are responsible for a number of functions, such as preparing the operating room and helping to prepare patients for surgery.
-Undergraduate certificate and associate degree programs can qualify students for such roles, and individuals already holding bachelor's degrees in biology or health science may pursue graduate certificate options for specialization or to change career paths.
+Undergraduate certificate and associate's degree programs can qualify students for such roles.
+Individuals already holding bachelor's degrees in biology or health science may pursue graduate certificate options for specialization or to change career paths.
+These programs train students through lectures, labs and clinical rotations.
+Certification in the field is optional and available through several professional organizations.

 Associate's Degree for Surgical Assistants